ssali90/simple-php-Shopping-Cart/README.md

 ##configure

-items must be added to a mysql database in order to use the cart. make sure you run the cart.sql and add your database user details to the db class located in the core/classes file
+items must be added to a mysql database in order to use the cart. make sure you add your database user details to the db class located in the core/classes file

 ##Add
 To add an item to the shopping cart call the addToCart method and supply an item id and quantity you wish to add,